Messina

-Messina (/mɛˈsiːnə/ mess-EE-nə, /USalsomɪˈ-/ miss--; /it/; Missina /scn/; Μεσσήνη) (Note: Messana; Μεσσήνη.) is a harbour city and the capital of the Italian Metropolitan City of Messina.
-It is the third largest city on the island of Sicily, and the 13th largest city in Italy, with a population of 216,918 inhabitants in the city proper and 595,948 in the metropolitan city as of 2025.
-It is located near the northeast corner of Sicily, at the Strait of Messina and it is an important access terminal to Calabria region, Villa San Giovanni, Reggio Calabria on the mainland.
+Messina (/mɛˈsiːnə/ meh-SEE-nə, /USalsomɪˈ-/ mih--; /it/) (Note: Missina /scn/; Μεσσήνη); Messana; Μεσσήνη.) is a harbor city and the capital of the Metropolitan City of Messina in the autonomous island region of Sicily in Italy.
+It is the third largest city on the island of Sicily, and the 13th largest city in Italy, with a population of 216,458 inhabitants in the city proper and 594,074 in the metropolitan city as of 2026.
+It is located near the northeast corner of Sicily, at the Strait of Messina and it is an important access terminal to the Calabria region on the mainland, namely the town of Villa San Giovanni and the city of Reggio Calabria.

 Founded by the Sicels with the name of Zancle in 757 BC, which in their language meant sickle, it was repopulated by Greek colonists of Magna Graecia and renamed Messana.
-The city was renamed Messina in the Byzantine age.
-It was an important Roman, and then Greek-Byzantine city, but in 843 it was completely destroyed by the Arabs.
-Almost abandoned during the Islamic period, it rose again in the Norman era and reached the height of its grandeur between the late Middle Ages and the mid-17th century, when it competed with Palermo for the role of capital of the Kingdom of Sicily.
+The city was renamed Messina in the Byzantine period.
+It was a major Roman city that contracted under the Byzantine and Arab rule to rise sharply in importance during the Norman era.
+It reached the height of its prosperity between the late Middle Ages and the mid-17th century, when it competed with Palermo for the role of capital of the Kingdom of Sicily.

 Put to fire and sword in 1678 after a historic anti-Spanish revolt that led to the annihilation of its ruling class, it was seriously damaged by an earthquake in 1783.
 In 1908, another earthquake destroyed the city almost entirely, causing the death of about half the population.
-Rebuilding started in 1912, largely in the Liberty style, and an orderly and regular network of wide and straight streets in a north-south direction was built.
+Rebuilding started in 1912, largely in the Liberty style, and an orderly and regular network of wide and straight streets in a north-south direction were built.
 Being a strategic target, the city of the strait was heavily bombed by the Allies of World War II in 1943 during the landing in Sicily, being hit by about 6,500 tons of explosives in about 2,800 air raids and four naval bombardments.
 This event earned the city the Gold Medal of Military Valor.
 Winston Churchill visited Messina after the bombing.
 He came to the city in July 1943, during the time when the Allies were executing the invasion of Sicily.

-Its port, for thousands of years has been one of the main commercial crossroads of the Mediterranean and only recently becoming a port of call for ferries to the continent, is the first in Italy in terms of number of passengers in transit.
+Its port, for thousands of years has been one of the main commercial crossroads of the Mediterranean and only recently becoming a port of call for ferries to the continent, is the first in Italy in terms of the number of passengers in transit.
 According to Eurostat the FUA of the metropolitan area of Messina has, in 2014, 277,584 inhabitants.
-The city's main resources are its seaports (commercial and military shipyards), cruise tourism, commerce, and agriculture (wine production and cultivating lemons, oranges, mandarin oranges, and olives).
-The city has been a Roman Catholic Archdiocese and Archimandrite seat since 1548 and is home to a locally important international fair.
-The city has the University of Messina, founded in 1548 by Pope Paul III.
+The city has been a Roman Catholic Archdiocese and Archimandrite seat since 1548 and is home to the University of Messina.